strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Run

-###The main tutorial

-You can run the tutorial without the optional steps (up to step 4, without steps 5 and 6) by running:
+You can run any step of the tutorial by running it's corresponding *configure-step* script from the app root.
+For example, to run step 1:

 ```
-./try-demo
+./sample-configs/step-1/configure-step
 ```

+>Make sure you run configure-step scripts this from the app root because the script removes files
+>based on assuming you are executing it from there.

 ###A particular step of the tutorial